UB School of Nursing Commencement 2026

 The Office of the Registrar will mail a printed diploma, free of charge, to your permanent address approximately four to six weeks after the conferral date.
 Students are responsible for making address changes; these should be made by the term conferral date to ensure that you receive your diploma.

-Students who graduate in June 2020 or later can purchase a certified electronic diploma (CeDiploma).
-Notification will be sent to your UB email, from info@credentialtrust.com, approximately three-six weeks after your degree conferral date.
+Students who graduated in June 2020 or later may purchase a certified electronic diploma (CeDiploma) for $15.95.
+Notification will be sent to your UB email, from info@cecredentialtrust.com, approximately 3-6 weeks after your degree conferral date.

 Students who qualify for Latin Honors will be identified prior to graduation and contacted by the department.
 You will need to bring identification to the bookstore to purchase a Latin Honors cord.